- Explain the roles of repressors in negative gene regulation

 Bacteria such as E. coli need amino acids to survive.
 Tryptophan is one such amino acid that E. coli can ingest from the environment.
 E. coli can also synthesize tryptophan using enzymes that are encoded by five genes.
 These five genes are next to each other in what is called the tryptophan (trp) operon (Figure 1).
 If tryptophan is present in the environment, then E. coli does not need to synthesize it and the switch controlling the activation of the genes in the trp operon is switched off.
 However, when tryptophan availability is low, the switch controlling the operon is turned on, transcription is initiated, the genes are expressed, and tryptophan is synthesized.

-A DNA sequence called the operator sequence is encoded between the promoter region and the first trp coding gene.
-This operator contains the DNA code to which the repressor protein can bind.
-When tryptophan is present in the cell, two tryptophan molecules bind to the trp repressor, which changes shape to bind to the trp operator.
-Binding of the tryptophan–repressor complex at the operator physically prevents the RNA polymerase from binding, and transcribing the downstream genes.
+The trp operator contains the DNA code to which the trp repressor protein can bind.
+However, the repressor alone cannot bind to the operator.
+When tryptophan is present in the cell, two tryptophan molecules bind to the trp repressor, which changes the shape of the repressor protein to a form that can bind to the trp operator.
+Binding of the tryptophan–repressor complex at the operator physically prevents the RNA polymerase from binding to the promoter and transcribing the downstream genes.

-When tryptophan is not present in the cell, the repressor by itself does not bind to the operator; therefore, the operon is active and tryptophan is synthesized.
-Because the repressor protein actively binds to the operator to keep the genes turned off, the trp operon is negatively regulated and the proteins that bind to the operator to silence trp expression are negative regulators.
+When tryptophan is not present in the cell, the repressor by itself does not bind to the operator, the polymerase can transcribe the enzyme genes, and tryptophan is synthesized.
+Because the repressor protein actively binds to the operator to keep the genes turned off, the trp operon is said to be negatively regulated and the proteins that bind to the operator to silence trp expression are negative regulators.

 Watch this video to learn more about the trp operon.